-Natural alternatives to Xanax, a popular anti-anxiety drug, are not only effective, but avoid this medication’s serious side effects and addictiveness.
+Natural alternatives to Xanax, a widely used anti-anxiety drug, are not only effective, but avoid this medication’s serious side effects and addictiveness.

-The top two medical treatments for anxiety are anti-anxiety medication and therapy.
+The top two medical treatments for anxiety are anti-anxiety medication and psychotherapy.

 It belongs to a family of drugs called benzodiazepines that work as sedatives.

 Besides Xanax, there are several other drugs in this group that you may have heard of such as Valium, Librium, and Ativan.